Investing in stocks is a wonderful way to create long-term wealth.

 Most often, these stock tips are not well researched and not in line with your investment horizon.

-So if you are ever tempted to buy based on a hot tip, don’t do so until you have done the research yourself or taken the opinion of unbiased and capable investment advisors who give stock market investment advice after doing their due diligence.
+So if you are ever tempted to buy a stock based on a hot tip, don’t do so until you have done the research yourself or taken the opinion of unbiased and capable investment advisors who give stock market investment advice after doing proper research and due diligence.

 Mistake 5 – Being Emotional When Buying or Selling